eddy1006/shop_app/README.md

 # shop_app

-A new Flutter project.
+A new Flutter project for learning State Management and User Input in Flutter. l## Getting Started

-## Getting Started

 This project is a starting point for a Flutter application.